EmasXP/gaslawork/README.md

 ### Parameters (and special parameters)

-In the example above we have put `/:controller/:action/:id` as the "target", and `\Application\Controller\\` as the "namespace prefix".
+In the example above we have put `/:controller/:action/:id` as the "target", and `\Controller\\` as the "namespace prefix".
 Parts that begins with `:` is considered as "parameters", and there are three special parameters:

 - :directory
 - :controller